- Open Access

 Children spent an average of 40.1 (SD±20.9) minutes per day on the schoolyard during which they recorded 7.8 (SD = 5.1) minutes of MVPA.
 Of the time recorded on the schoolyard, the percentage spent as MVPA was 27.3% (SD±13.7) for boys.
 Girls recorded 16.7% (SD±10.4) of time on the schoolyard as MVPA.
 Boys recorded higher numbers of MVPA/ minute when they were on the schoolyard (OR=2.11 [95% CI 1.54-2.90]).
 Most of the minutes of MVPA per day were accumulated outside the school environment, 42.5 (SD±21.9) minutes for boys and 29.5 (SD±14.7) minutes for girls.
 Schoolyard physical activity contributed towards 17.5% and 16.8% of boys’ and girls’ total minutes of MVPA.
 The proportion of time spent in MVPA on the schoolyard, for boys 27.3% (SD±12.7) and girls 16.7% (SD±10.4), was therefore much higher than the overall proportion of time spent in MVPA over the day (8.5% (SD±3.5) for boys and 6.5% (SD±2.9) for girls, respectively).

-Description of total time recorded on the schoolyard for different segments of the day
+Schoolyard physical activity during the different segments of the day

 This is the first study that examined the duration and the intensity of schoolyard physical activity during several school days using objective methods to assess physical activity.
 The aim of this study was to investigate how long and at what intensity children are physically active on the schoolyard, not only during school recess but also during other segments of the day.
 Children spent an average of 40.1 minutes/day on the schoolyard.
 While this represented only 6.1% of total registered time, this time on the schoolyard contributed towards 17.5% and 16.8% of boys’ and girls’ minutes of MVPA.
 Ridgers et al. found very similar numbers, with time spent during school recess contributing towards around 17% of children’s total school day MVPA.